Lack of Fresh and Healthy Food has become the Focal Point of Building a Hub for Neighborhood Solidarity

 Danielle DiCanio, a Graniteville resident now active with the ComeUnity Fridge, started seeing posts talking about the fridge in the summer of 2020 on Instagram from fellow Gaynor McCown Expeditionary Learning School alums that were a year younger.
 “I just showed up wanting to take part in supporting the project,” Danielle said, adding “I missed that feeling of giving back.”
 Called “a beam of sunshine on Staten Island” by one participant, Carolyn Devito, the Fridge depends on the continued effort of volunteers, donors, and those for whom it provides an essential good: food.

 Food finds its way to the fridge from a multitude of sources; individual contributions, community organizations, and regional farms, including the nearby Mariners Harbor Houses Farm.
 Organizers connect scout troops, and high school students in need of community service hours with opportunities to maintain and clean the fridge.
-The Fridge has given individuals like Carolyn “a renewed sense of hope, not only about human nature, but also that my community can participate in something that I really believe in, which I thought they weren't even capable of doing, frankly.”
+The Fridge has given individuals like Carolyn “a renewed sense of hope that Staten Island can successfully engage in mutual aid efforts and come together as one community to support each other.”
 Local establishments are also supportive, donating food, space, and materials.
 “Whenever we come in [Mama Rosaria's Pizza & Restaurant] and ask them for something, they’re always willing to give it,” said Alexandra.

 Food contributed is regularly screened for suitability to consume to ensure it is not only unexpired, but appetizing and nutritious.
 Community users' selections show a preference for fresh produce.
 Fridge volunteers regularly visit the corner to ensure the fridge is stocked and clean, both within and in the area surrounding it.
 Fridge volunteers provide a community face that seeks to destigmatize food insecurity exhibited elsewhere.
 “I think our biggest focus was not attaching a stigma to [using the fridge], but also promoting healthier habits through food because there’s a lot of food insecurity,” said Danielle.